A Characteristic Function for Shapley-Value-Based Attribution of Anomaly Scores

-Major challenges in utilizing the Shapley value for interpreting machine learning outputs lie in the following two points: {(\roman{enumi})} \begin{enumerate} \item How to compute the summation for $O(2^n)$ terms (i.e., $\sum_{S \subseteq N \{i\}}$ in Eq.~\eqref{eq:shapley})? \item How to define a characteristic function $v$? \end{enumerate} The former is a general difficulty that occurs in computing the Shapley value and not limited to machine learning interpretation.
-A common solution is via Monte Carlo approximations (see, e.g., \cite{castro_improving_2017,lundberg_unified_2017}).
-In this work, we adopted a Monte Carlo approximation based on the reformulation of Eq.~\eqref{eq:shapley} as a weighted least squares problem \cite{charnes_extremal_1988,lundberg_unified_2017}.
-We defer its concrete procedures to Section~\ref{proposed:algorithm}.
-The latter, how to define $v$, rises as a challenge specific to interpreting machine learning outputs because \emph{$v(S)$ should simulate the absence of the features not in $S$}.
-This is, in principle, a hard problem that admits no unique solutions because retraining models for exponentially many subsets of $N$ is often computationally prohibitive, and comparing the outputs of retrained models is not straightforward.
+The former challenge, the exponential complexity, is a general difficulty and not limited to machine learning interpretation.
+A common remedy is Monte Carlo approximations \citep[see, e.g.,][]{castro_improving_2017,lundberg_unified_2017}.
+In this work, we also use a Monte Carlo approximation based on the reformulation of \cref{eq:shapley} as a weighted least squares problem \citep{charnes_extremal_1988,lundberg_unified_2017}.
+We will describe its concrete procedures later in \cref{proposed:algorithm}.

-In most existing studies on the Shapley value for machine learning outputs, they define a characteristic function $v$ in either or both of the following two approaches.
-The first approach \cite{sundararajan_axiomatic_2017,lundberg_unified_2017,ancona_explaining_2019} is to replace the values of the features not in $S$ by some reference (i.e., baseline) values.
-Now suppose $\mathcal{X}=\mathbb{R}^d$, and let $h:\, \mathbb{R}^d \to \mathcal{Z}$ be a machine learning model from the input space to an output space $\mathcal{Z}$.
-Then the reference-based definition of $v$ is